Houston Car Accident Lawyers

-Michael P. Fleming consistently ranks among the top auto accident lawyers in Houston.
+Michael P. Fleming consistently ranks among the top auto accident lawyers in the city.

 We Only Get Paid if We Win

-We handle all auto accident cases on a percentage basis.
+We handle all car crash cases on a percentage basis.
 This means we cover all expenses to pursue the claim with the insurance company and file a lawsuit for the injuries you suffered in the accident.

 We don’t get our expenses and fees unless there is an award or settlement.

-If we don’t win your auto accident case, you owe us nothing.
+If we don’t win your case, you owe us nothing.

 Car Crash Statistics

 According to the 2015 Texas Department of Transportation statistics, there were 13,616 serious injury crashes in Texas in 2015 with 17,011 people sustaining a serious injury.